FRANCOJUMAH/Network-Monitoring/README.md

 ![image](https://github.com/FRANCOJUMAH/Network-Monitoring/blob/af269e244648de0acd39223ab4f1dd0f1583f333/imgs/OpManager.jpg)

-- **This project entails Monitoring Networks, Servers, Virtualization, Storage, Applications**
+- **This lab entails Monitoring Networks, Servers, Virtualization, Storage, Applications**
 -  _The tool in use here is ManageEngine OpManager running on a Linux Environment_
 -  _Project Requirements : Linux Environment either running as a VM or a guest Os, ManageEngine installer and working networking environment_